| |

 The center decor:

 To have a base to add decor to the middle of my wreath, I added a large block of styrofoam.
 I covered it with chicken wire and attached it to the center wreath form with pipe cleaners.
+You could also add a foam wreath to the round plastic wreath form.

 An Uncle Sam decoration was just the thing for the center of my wreath.
 To make sure the styrofoam would not show through, I tucked a little extra garland behind Uncle Sam.
 I secured that with greening pins.
 I secured Uncle Sam with pipe cleaners, attaching him to the center wreath form.